About In-App Purchase

 At a high level, the interactions between the user, your app, and the App Store during the In-App Purchase process take place in three stages, as shown in Figure I-1.
 First, the user navigates to your app’s store and your app displays its products.
 Second, the user selects a product to buy and the app requests payment from the App Store.
 Third, the App Store processes the payment and your app delivers the purchased product.

-You Create and Configure Products in iTunes Connect
+You Create and Configure Products in App Store Connect

 Understanding what kinds of products and behaviors are supported by In-App Purchase lets you design your app and in-app store to make the best use of this technology.